alexKleider/phInfo/README.md

 ## The Process

-The process is divided up into the following steps, the first three of which are specific to the `Raspberry Pi`:
+The process is divided up into the following steps, the first three and the forth of which are specific to the `Raspberry Pi`:

     * Raspberry Pi Acquisition
     * SD Card Preparation
     * Initial RPi Configuration (`raspi-config`)
     * OS Update and Installation of Utilities
+    * Network Setup for `Raspberry Pi`
+    * Bring in Dependencies
     * Server Software Installation
     * Static Content
     * Pathagar Book Server